top of page

 Israel, the state of the Jewish people, which for centuries was a minority dependent on the good graces of Christian and Muslim rulers, found itself in the role of "Caesar", expected to deal with the affairs of local Christian communities, with international Christian bodies, holy sites and the vast Church property that remained within the boundaries of the young state.

-Through this series I take a closer look at the the different Christian communities from the different denominations present and active in Jerusalem, mainly those who share the "Status Quo" agreement in the church of the Holy Sepulcher, namely the Orthodox and the Catholics, the Armenians, the Copts, the Ethiopians and the Syriacs.
+Through this series I take a closer look at the the different Christian communities from the different denominations present and active in Jerusalem, mainly those who share the "Status Quo" agreement in the church of the Holy Sepulcher, namely the Orthodox and the Catholics, the Armenians, the Copts, the Ethiopians and the Syrian orthodox.
 Local Arab Christians, Pilgrims and casual Christian visitors are also in the focus.

 Christians in jerusalem